 This can be helpful for seeking initial financial coverage following an accident.
 However, there are also several limitations to PIP coverage.

 Benefit Limits: Personal injury protection benefits do not exceed $2,500 unless you are determined to have an emergency medical condition (EMC).
-In the case of a serious injury requiring major medical procedures or continued care, this may not be enough to fully cover costs.

-Time-Frame For Medical Coverage: To seek coverage for medical costs related to your accident, you must seek this medical treatment within 14 days of the accident.
-Medical treatment sought after this time-frame may not be eligible for coverage through your insurance policy.
+Time-Frame For Medical Coverage: To seek coverage for medical costs related to your accident, you must seek medical treatment within 14 days of the accident.
+Medical treatment sought after this time-frame may not be eligible for coverage through your PIP insurance policy.

 Caps On Damages Awarded